Heads up! We’re working hard to be accurate – but these are unusual times, so please always check before heading out.

 19. Broken for good?
 Dispose of your old and broken e-waste (anything with a battery, cord or plug) at a designated drop-off centre.
 Many Officeworks stores will accept old electronics for proper disposal.

-20. If you don’t need a straw, don’t take one, and specify you don’t need one when ordering.
+20. If you don’t need a straw, don’t take one, and specify you don’t need one when ordering (they'll be banned by 2023 anyway).
 If you love straws, buy a reusable metal one from the Cruelty Free Shop and bring it with you.

 21. Bring a reusable bag wherever you go.
 Biome offers a variety of sizes and styles (including produce bags).